masb80/AWS_CLOUD_PRACTITIONER/README.md

 	- Names cannot be formatted as an IP address.
 - IAM policies can be written to grant access to Amazon S3 buckets.
 - Amazon S3 storage tier:
-	- **S3 Standard** -> 99.99% SLA -> for data that is accessed less frequently, but requires rapid access when needed
+	- **S3 Standard** -> 99.99% SLA -> for data that is accessed less frequently but requires rapid access when needed
-	- **S3 Standard-IA** -> 99.9% SLA -> offers the high durability, high throughput, and low latency of S3 Standard
+	- **S3 Standard-IA(Infrequent Access)** -> 99.9% SLA -> offers the high durability, high throughput, and low latency of S3 Standard
-	- **S3 One Zone-IA** -> 99% SLA ->  *the most cost-effective* Amazon S3 storage tier for data that is not often accessed but requires high durability.
+	- **S3 One Zone-IA(Infrequent Access)** -> 99% SLA ->  *the most cost-effective* Amazon S3 storage tier for data that is not often accessed but requires high durability.
 It stores data in a **single** AZ
 	- **Glacier** -> No SLA
 - **Multipart upload** can be used to speed up uploads to S3
 - **S3 Copy** -> up to 5GB in size in a single atomic operation
-- **S3 Intelligent-Tiering** is an appropriate Amazon S3 storage class for "data with unknown/changing access pattern"
+- **S3 Intelligent-Tiering** is an appropriate Amazon S3 storage class for "data with unknown/changing access pattern."
 - **Data consistency** models available are:
 	- Read after write consistency for PUTS of new objects
 	- Eventual consistency for overwrite PUTS and DELETES (takes time to propagate)